justeattakeaway/pie/apps/pie-docs/src/foundations/radius/overview.md

 ### Full rounding

-Full rounding should be used sparingly, trying to only assign it to elements that sit in a higher position within the visual hierarchy (like Buttons, Chips and FABs).
+Full rounding should be used sparingly, try to only assign it to elements that sit in a higher position within the visual hierarchy (like buttons, chips and FABs).
 Using full rounding strategically allows us to draw the user’s attention to these design elements, maintaining their position as the highest priority elements in the visual hierarchy.

 {% contentPageImage {
     src:"../../../assets/img/foundations/radius/full-rounding-components.svg",